 Are you looking for Jewish clergy for your upcoming wedding or baby naming?
 Seeking help on your journey to conversion?
 If you’re looking for guidance with a lifecycle event or to find inclusive Jewish events and meet other interfaith couples at your life stage, we’re here to help you.
-We are thrilled to have a Rukin Rabbinic Fellow, Rabbi Emily Hyatt and Rabbi Kolby Morris-Dahary, here in Denver to support you.
+We are thrilled to have two Rukin Rabbinic Fellows, Rabbi Emily Hyatt and Rabbi Kolby Morris-Dahary, here in Denver to support you.

-Rabbi Emily and our other Rukin Fellows throughout the US and Canada offer programming for interfaith/intercultural couples and families to discuss relevant issues.
-We hope you’ll join Rabbi Emily for programs and workshops, which include opportunities to reflect on your backgrounds, differences and similarities and discuss your hopes, plans and dreams for the future.
-She is also available for one-on-one consultations and to refer you to local Jewish clergy and organizations that welcome interfaith/intercultural couples and families.
-Contact her at firstname.lastname@example.org and Rabbi Kolby at email@example.com .
+Rabbis Emily and Kolby and our other Rukin Fellows throughout the U.S. and Canada offer programming for interfaith/intercultural couples and families to discuss relevant issues.
+We hope you’ll join them for programs and workshops, which include opportunities to reflect on your backgrounds, differences and similarities and discuss your hopes, plans and dreams for the future.
+They are also available for one-on-one consultations and to refer you to local Jewish clergy and organizations that welcome interfaith/intercultural couples and families.
+Contact Rabbi Emily at firstname.lastname@example.org and Rabbi Kolby at email@example.com .